 In Dec.
 2012, Zuma was again elected leader of the African National Congress, which stands him in good stead for the 2014 presidential elections.
 Many considered this a significant victory for Jacob Zuma, achieved in spite of criticism for his goverment's handling of the wage protests in Marikana in which 34 people were brutally killed by police.

 Olympic runner and national hero Oscar Pistorius was arrested in February 2013 and charged with the shooting death of his girlfriend, Reeva Steenkamp.
 She was found dead in his apartment.
 Pistorius denied he killed her and was released on bail.
 His trial began in April 2014.
 He testified that he shot Steenkamp by mistake, believing she was an intruder in the bathroom.
+He was found guilty of of culpable homicide, which is similar to manslaughter, in September 2014 and sentenced to five years in jail.

 On Dec.
 5, 2013, Nelson Mandela died at age 95.
 He had been in ill health for several months after battling a lung infection.
 South Africans and people all over the world mourned his death but at the same time celebrated his remarkable life.